Alignment complete relational Hoare logics for some and all: Floyd completeness

-\subsection{Floyd completeness}
+\section{Floyd completeness}

-In this section we put the normal form equivalence theorem to work in a proof that any IAM proof can be translated to one in HL+.
-This gives a way to prove completeness of HL+ in the sense of Cook, as spelled out in the \refAppendix{Corollary~\ref{cor:CookComplete}}.
-It also provides a pattern that guides the proof of alignment completeness, Theorem~\ref{thm:acomplete}.
+In this section we put the normal form equivalence theorem to work showing that any IAM proof of a unary correctness judgment can be translated to one in HL+.
+This sets a pattern that guides the proofs of alignment completeness.
+It also gives a way to prove completeness of HL+ in the sense of Cook.

-\begin{restatable}[Floyd completeness]{theorem}{thmFloydComplete} \upshape Suppose $\okf(c,f)$.
-Suppose $an$ is a valid annotation of $\aut(c,f)$ for $\spec{P}{Q}$.
-Then $c: \spec{P}{Q}$ can be proved in HL+, using only assertions derived from $an$. \end{restatable} \jumpto{thmFloydCompletepage} As sketched by example Sect.~\ref{sec:overview}, the proof uses only a single instance of the \rn{Do} rule and no instance of the \rn{If} rule.
+\begin{thm} \upshape Suppose $\okf(c,f)$.
+Suppose $an$ is a valid annotation of $\aut(c,f)$ for $\spec{P}{Q}$ and $P,Q,an$ are finitely supported.
+Then $c: \spec{P}{Q}$ can be proved in HL+, using only assertions derived from $an$. \end{thm} The phrase ``derived from $an$'' is deliberately vague, as is the similar result of Nagasamudram and Naumann~\cite{NagasamudramN21}.
+As sketched by example in \autoref{sec:overview}, our HL+ proof uses only a single instance of the \rn{Do} rule and no instance of the \rn{If} rule.
 More importantly, the judgments use only assertions derived from those of $an$ in simple ways.
 In particular, we use boolean combinations of the following: assertions $an(i)$, boolean expressions that occur in $c$, and equality tests $pc=n$ of the program counter variable and numeric literals; and we use substitution instances $\subst{an(i)}{x}{e}$ for assignments $x:=e$ that occur in $c$.

-Nagasamudram and Naumann introduce the term Floyd completeness and use it for a similar result~\cite{NagasamudramN21} where they refer to ``associated judgments'' which are not precisely defined but rather highlighted in the theorem's proof.
-We follow suit here, but note that our proofs are very different.
-The practical importance of both their and our Floyd completeness results is that the deductive proof does not require more expressive assertions than used in the IAM proof.
+The assumption about finite support is a technicality.
+It holds for assertions expressed by formulas in any usual assertion language.